ali-7/ws-pure-functions-easy-testing/README.md

 In these exercises, you have a number of impure functions and a number of failing tests.
 Your task is to rewrite the functions (and not the tests!) to make sure that the tests pass and the functions are pure.

 - clone this repo and run `npm install`
-- if you wish to use nodemon to automatically re-run your tests when you save:
+- if you wish to automatically re-run your tests when you save, search about how to run jest in watch mode:
-  - 1. run `npm i -D nodemon` in your terminal
-  - 2. change the test scripts in your package.json file to `"test": "nodemon ./test/exercise1.test.js | tap-spec"`
 - run the tests using `npm test` (don't worry about the package-lock.json notice)
 - look at the passing and failing tests
 - open `exercises/exercise1.js`